West Kootenay Route

-3,2 km before you arrive in Ainsworth you will pass the turnoff to the Cody Cave, the best-known cave systems in British Columbia.
+3,2 km before you arrive in Ainsworth you will pass the turnoff to the Cody Cave, the best-known cave system in British Columbia.
 Take care to drive the narrow access road, get informed and prepared before heading out.

 The historic village of Ainsworth is located 36 km south of Kaslo and is the oldest surviving community on Kootenay Lake.
-It’s another ghost town with only a few original building remain.
+It’s another ghost town with only a few original buildings remain.

 Ainsworth is home to the Ainsworth Hot Springs which now is a popular tourist attraction.
 If you’re looking for an interesting, developed hot spring experience, those hot springs are for you.
 At the hot springs, you will find a large warm pool and a small hot pool fed by an arched cave.
 The water in the small pool and cave is naturally brown/yellow but it’s perfectly safe.

 You can wade through the water and sit in a low-lit, dripping steamy cave, much like a natural steam bath.
 Next to the small hot pool is a cold pool fed by a man-made waterfall.

 Toad Rock Motorcycle Campground is another unique place to spend a night, even if you are not travelling by motorcycle.
 Like many cool places in the Kootenay, the campground shut’s down for the season sometime in September.

 From Ainsworth to Nelson it’s about 78 km on Highway 31 south.
 Leaving Ainsworth the road follows the Kootenay Lake.
 Belfour is the ferry terminal for the trip across the lake, popular with anglers.